PsyPhy/GripGraspISS/Source Code/GraspInstructionTypesetting/04RespondV.md

 HEADER( *__Step 4: Align to Target__* )

-- Use the mouse trackball to aling the tool to the memorised target (trackball movements to the left and right produce counterclockwise and clockwise rotations of the tool respectively).
+- Use the mouse trackball to align the tool to the memorised target (trackball movements to the left and right produce counterclockwise and clockwise rotations of the tool, respectively).

 CENTER( IMAGE(Pictures/ValidateResponseV.jpg, 300) )